dialoguemd/covid-19/src/regions/ca/info/ca-ab/reporting.md

 Returning to Alberta:

+Effective March 25, the Government of Canada has implemented a mandatory 14-day quarantine, under the Quarantine Act, for travellers returning to Canada.

 ALL travellers who returned to Alberta from outside Canada in the last 14 days are required to self-isolate immediately for 14 days after the date of return and monitor for symptoms.

 Albertans are NOT recommended to travel outside of the country at this time.